fission-codes/whitepaper-old-format/02-introduction.md

   * Microsoft
   * BC Government
 * Wasm is going to be available everywhere

 * Content addressing will effectively make data location a non-issue

----
-> Next section

-# Progressive Decentralization
+# The End of History